-Windows before walls
+Gandhiji never left us, we left him.
+He is with us, but are we with him?

 We do not need Gandhiji today because he never left us.
 We left him.
 He is with us.
 But are we with him?

+This article first appeared in the print edition on October 2, 2019, under the title ‘Windows before walls’.
 The writer founded SEWA in 1972 and was its general secretary till 1996.
 She is presently Chancellor, Gujarat Vidyapith